aznboystride/calendarscheduler/README.md

 # calendarscheduler
-Makes Setting Up Meetings And Appointments Effortless
+Application Written in Java That Make Setting Meetings With Other Users Effortless